The North Face Boreaz - Women's Review

 Comfort & Fit

 The Boreaz is a rather thick sun shirt, with a feel like soft canvas.
 It makes swishy noises while you wear it, so no sneaking in this top!
 We think it's a bit stiff to be properly comfortable, but the fabric does seem to stay surprisingly cool against our skin.
 Our main tester is 5'4" and 117 pounds and wears size XS.
 She thinks the torso is a good length but a bit too loose, and the arms could stand to be longer - though she also self-identifies as a woman with gorilla arms.
-Compared to the silky soft Mountain Hardwear Crater Lake or the ultra thin Outdoor Research Echo, the Boreaz is not very comfortable and fits too baggy for our taste.
+Compared to some of our other favorites, the Boreaz is not very comfortable and fits too baggy for our taste.
 However, it does have the top few buttons placed closer together to let you open the collar to more possible widths than the average shirt.

 With a UPF rating of 50, the Boreaz is among the highest level of fabric protection of options we tested.
 It also has a collar and long sleeves to help keep the sun off your sensitive spots.
 The torso is slightly longer in back, to help you stay covered even in motion and the fabric has some stretch to move with you on your adventure.
 We find the Boreaz to have about equal sun protection to the other button-up, collared shirts we tested, like the REI Sahara and Columbia Silver Ridge Lite.